JeuJeus/blog/content/blog/games/security/getting-sued-for-disclosure.md

 ---
-title: On German Law working against Disclosure [Link in German]
+title: On German Law working against Disclosure [Links in German]
 description: The public prosecutor's office in Cologne obtains a criminal case against the security researcher in the Modern Solution trial
 date: 2023-08-16
 tags: